Itangalo/Bot-Playtesting-Toolkit/docs/30-utility-functions.md

 `getHighestProperty(obj)`

 Looks through all numerical properties of an object and returns the property with the highest numerical value.
 If several have the highest value, a random of these are returned.
 Note that it is the property _name_ that is returned, not the value.

+### getDistance()

+`getDistance(pointA, pointB = false, coordinates)`

+Returns the distance between point A and B using the coordinates provided in the 'coordinates' array, eg. `['x', 'y']`.
+If B is omitted, distance to the origin (0) will be returned.
+The points should be objects on the form `{x: 1, y: 3}` but could have other properties too.